dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/freshness.md

 </File>

-When running `dbt source snapshot-freshness`, the following query will be run:
+When running `dbt source freshness`, the following query will be run:

 <Tabs
   defaultValue="compiled"